andrewbanner10/MAB/TestProject1/readme.txt

 as it allows for slightly better reliability when the user is doing waits or dynamic pages as the objects are retrieved when they are required.
 (I am familiar with both).
 Reason for reqnroll is that it allows for easy to read tests, simple reuse of test data without having to write a new test, i can paramterise the test and pass in the value in a table that sits in the test.
-So 1 test with the table of data will run until that table of data is finished
+So 1 test with the table of data will run until that table of data is finished .

+playwright was also another option to use however I have only created a proof of concept using that so decided to stick with Selenium and C# .Net
+I do know that playwright has better automatic waits which overall means it is slightly faster in comparison to selenium (which does have slighly better support as it is older).

 The page objects for each page are the element locators and then any methods that are required for testing that page.
 Then each of the feature files created will have its own script file that will call any methods on that page object file.